2.1 This document was created using a template from SEQ Legal (https://seqlegal.com).

 (a) we use thirdparty to identify if you have given permission for third party cookies to be set.

-(b) We attempt to block all third party cookies until the user has given consent.
-However we suggest you read all third party privacy and cookie policies before using this site.
+(d) We suggest you read all third party privacy and cookie policies before using this site.

 (a) in Firefox (version 51) you can block all cookies by clicking "Tools", "Options", "Privacy", selecting "Use custom settings for history" from the drop-down menu, and unticking "Accept cookies from sites"; and